Is Zopiclone a controlled drug?

 What is a controlled drug?

+In the UK, certain drugs that carry the risk of being misused require monitoring and control.
 A controlled drug can only be prescribed by doctors and dispensed by pharmacists.
-It can only be used for medical purposes, under medical supervision, and in certain circumstances.
+It can only be used for medical purposes under medical supervision and may require safe custody requirements.

 Is it a controlled drug?

-Zopiclone is a controlled drug.
-This means it has some legal restrictions on its use, and doctors need to check whether you can take it before prescribing it.
+Zopiclone is a Schedule 4, Part 1 controlled drug in the UK.
+It is a class C controlled drug.
+This means it has some legal restrictions on its use.
+Doctors need to ensure that all the guidelines are followed when prescribing it.

 It's important to remember that Zopiclone is not recommended for long-term use because it can be addictive and cause withdrawal symptoms if you stop taking it suddenly.